Koukyosyumei/Arbiter/DESIGN.md

 are tallied into the summary histogram but never gate the witness signal: the oracle is the sole signal.

-This replaces an earlier design that used `hypothesis.@given` as the driver and raised a sentinel exception to drive shrinking.
-Empirically the shrink phase contributed nothing measurable to witness rate at Arbiter's scale: the LLM-curated seeds already hit on the first or second example, and the structural seeds the shrinker tried to minimize (YAML tag forms, Jinja globals chains) have no smaller equivalent that still reaches the sink.
-The current loop is ~90 LOC shorter, has no flakiness path, and stops on the first witness rather than continuing to shrink past it.

 ### 5.4 Strategy → mutator hand-off

 `StrategySpec.kind` is the on-the-wire payload type: